 The centres receiving the certification will be entitled to:

-- Use the subtitle, 'ESMO Designated Centre in the Integration of Oncology and Palliative Care'
+- Use the subtitle, 'ESMO Designated Centre of Integrated Oncology and Palliative Care'

-- Use the ESMO logo in accordance to the ESMO Logo Policy (marketing/advertising related to the centre itself.
+- Use the ESMO logo in accordance with the ESMO Logo Policy (marketing/advertising related to the centre itself.
 No advertising of specific events)

 - Be eligible to receive fellows in palliative medicine supported by ESMO grants